LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

 title: "Quickstart: Compose and ASP.NET Core with SQL Server"
 ---

-This quick-start guide demonstrates how to use Docker Compose to set up and run the sample ASP.NET Core application using the [Dot Net Core image](https://hub.docker.com/r/microsoft/dotnet/) with the [SQL Server on Linux image](https://hub.docker.com/r/microsoft/mssql-server-linux/).
+This quick-start guide demonstrates how to use Docker Compose to set up and run the sample ASP.NET Core application using the [ASP.NET Core Build image](https://hub.docker.com/r/microsoft/aspnetcore-build/) with the [SQL Server on Linux image](https://hub.docker.com/r/microsoft/mssql-server-linux/).

 For this sample, we will use [Yeoman](http://yeoman.io/) to generate a sample `dot net core web application`.
 After that, we will configure this app to use our `SQL Server database` and then create a `docker-compose.yml` that will define the behavior of all of these components.